Skip to main content

 Kate Howe

-Kate Howe (American) is an artist, writer and post-graduate researcher at the University of Leeds where they are pursuing a Ph.D. in Practice-led research on socialisation of gendered violence with the museum as the mediating factor.
+Kate Howe is an artist, writer and post-graduate researcher at the University of Leeds where they are pursuing a PhD in Practice-led research on socialisation of gendered violence with the museum as the mediating factor.

-Howe says “My practice is grounded in painting and wanders from the painted surface to theater, installation, performance, and social practice.
+Howe says “My practice is grounded in painting and wanders from the painted surface to theatre, installation, performance, and social practice.
 Always present are investigations around identity, time, memory and epistemological systems.”

 Howe holds an MA from Kingston University in Creative Writing, an MA from the Royal College of Art in Painting, a BA from Arizona State University in Art History, and an AA from Foothill College in Technical Theatre.
 Howe is also a fellow at the Max Planck Institute, Florence, 2026.